-The notes on pages 40 to 75 are an integral part of these financial statements.
+The notes are an integral part of these financial statements.
 The Company made a loss of £6.3 million in the year ended 31 December 2022 (2021: Loss £3.1 million) and in accordance with s408 of the Companies Act 2006 has not presented a company statement of comprehensive income.
 These financial statements were approved by the Bord of Directors on 5 May 2023 and were signed on its behalf by:

+Ian Smith

-lan Smith Executive Director
+Executive Director